grmble/thunderbuns/README.md

 # thunderbuns

+Chat server "vaporware"

+It's really an excuse to play around with various technologies

 ## infrastructure

 * scylladb as database
 * etcd as waitable endpoint
 * minio for blob storage
-* solr as search engine .. or maybe something lighter?
+* solr or es as search engine .. or maybe something lighter?

 ## haskell libraries